martinpoljak/json-rpc-objects/README.md

 This code analyzes protocol version of the request and creates response of the same protocol version.
 It utilizes call handler, so you can call for example `request.class::version.service_procedure_description::create(<arguments>)` for obtaining 1.1 service procedure description object.
-But be warn again, neither 1.0 nor 2.0 implements these objects, so it can simply cause `LoadError` in that case therefore it really isn't recommended.
+But be warn, neither 1.0 nor 2.0 implements these objects, so it can simply cause `LoadError` in that case, therefore it really isn't recommended.

 Be limited by `Error`, `Request` and `Response` classes here or check the protocol version using `#VERSION` class constant.
 Also note,